jmgomez/NimForUE/Readme.md

 - [x] Allow to define constructors on UObjects

-- Shipping Builds
+- Non Editor Builds (Manual)
-    - [ ] Make builds work on Windows
+    - [x] Make builds work on Windows
-    - [ ] Make builds work on MacOS
+    - [x] Make builds work on MacOS
-    - [ ] Make builds work ok iOS
+    - [x] Make builds work ok iOS
     - [ ] Make builds work on Android
+- [x] Non editor builds should be statically linked
+- [ ] Automatize non editor builds

 - [ ] Inheritance in UStrucs.
 - [ ] Virtual Functions support on UObjects.
 At this point, the C++ integration will be complete and you will be able to do anything that you can do in C++.
 - [ ] Nimscripter support? (allows nim in runtime)